corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

 -Finish load Mods Directory Menu Item for loading all mods in the game directory.
 -Add a popup on edit, to remove the object from the xml or not.
 -Add a hide unused attributes in the new object view.
-+Insert Before insert after and append not working properly on attributes.
+-Fix bug, buttons in new object window are using quick keys.
 +Add the ability to set the wrapper for a New Object view to allow for eaiser additions when creating mods from mods.
-Basically this means to put mod used attributes in the New Ibject Combo box to make adding new objects using mods eaiser.
+Basically this means to put mod used attributes in the New Object Combo box to make adding new objects using mods eaiser.
 +Add logic to auto remove config tags from the files.
 ++Add a view to add the mod info.xml file.
-++Add side by side search trees for easier comparison.
 +++Change property tags to use common attributes for the name and not the tag name.
 ++++Make it so on save, append tags are not generated per object.
 Or add the ability to combine tags in a file.

 HARD:
+-When updating a mod, using the Load mod menu item, merge the files.
 -Finish the duplicate an object in the left new object panel feature.
 	For this, write out to a tmp file.
 Read the xml, create a temp xmlWrapper, and create a view using the correct object.
 -Add the ability to validate Recipes against the items xml to help with in game issues.
 -In mod trees, on right click, have option to search a file for dependencies.

-UNKNOWN:
-Add a copy all children for a mod search tree, to the new object view.
+-Add in functionality to handle the locilization file.
+-Find a way to live update search trees on file changes.
+-Add code completion to the Avolon text edit views +Add side by side search trees for easier comparison.

 Version History
+1.6.1
+ - Fixed crashing issue when using the edit object function on a Mod Search Tree (NEED TO TEST!!!!!)
+ - Fixed crashing issue when clicking add mod search tree when the selected file is blank.
+ - Fixed issue with the edit functionality was displaying to many times.
+Also modifies the error message to be more descriptive as to the issue.
+ - Fixed issue with the Auto Move feature.
+If the mod had other directories and a localization.txt, these files and directories were ignored, this is now fixed.
+ - Fixed combo boxes from set attribute trees, from the New Object view, did not zoom in and out correctly.
+ - Fixed insert Before and insert after not working properly on attributes in search trees.
+ - Added mod name to direct edit window title when opening a mod file in the direct edit window.
+ - Added the horizontal scroll bar to the New Object View.
+ - Added children to the on hover in the search tree.
+With this comes a new checkbox to decide for each tree.
+ - Added a checkbox to include comments or not in newly generated search trees.
+ - Added an option to overwrite local files when loading a mod.
+This is so you can reload mods.
+Warning does not MERGE.
+Any changes to the mod by you will be overritten.
+ - Added the Collapse parent right click menu to the mod search trees.
+ - Added functionality clicking on an objects, in search trees,  copies the first attribute.
+Now you can click the main object for the first attribute or open it and click individual attributes.
+ - Changed all xaml ui elements in main wndow to be center aligned.
+This is to have better consistancy in the app.
+ - All generated attribute values are trimmed.
+Meaning accidental white spaces in the new object view input boxes are automatically removed.
+ - When adding a mod object, the app reloads all wrappers to ensure any xml updates are reflected in the search tree.
+ - On saving in direct edit view, xml is validated and warns the user if the xml is invalid.
+ - Removed warning pop-up when saving in the direct-edit view.

 1.6
  - Fixed a small issue when loading a mod with the boxes in the view not updating correctly.
  - Fixed crashing issue if the user did not set the custom tag with a new install.